kalmontee/chicons/README.md

 ## Usage

 - Click to either sign in or sign up.
 After signing in you have the choice to punch in an address into our home search input to look for apartments in a desired area.
 This aciton will return five comparables so you can get an idea of how much apartments are renting in that area.
-You can click on the view apt. button to look up the action location through google maps.
+You can click on the view apt. button to look up the actual location through google maps.

-At that point you can either list an apartment for rent or you can serve our database for listed apartments.
+- At that point you can either list an apartment for rent or you can serve our database for listed apartments.
 User can add apts to favorites and then delete them if neeed.
 The listings cosist of the price, number of bedrooms, a description, and the contact info for the landlord.